 The matchmaking service

-The Aberdeen City Council Matchmaker scheme aims to introduce long-term empty home owners who are looking to sell their property with people who are looking to purchase an empty property.
+The Aberdeen City Council matchmaker scheme aims to introduce long-term empty home owners who are looking to sell or rent their property with people who are looking to purchase or rent a property.

 Empty Homes Officer